diegoortizmatajira/LYRD-lua/README.md

   - Automatically remembers and restores the last cursor position in files.
 - **Yank Highlighting**:
   - Visual feedback when text is yanked, improving usability.

+## Keyboard-Driven Workflow

+LYRD emphasizes a keyboard-driven workflow, offering developers an efficient and intuitive way to interact with Neovim.
+Key features include:

+- **Feature-Based Grouping**:
+  - Keybindings are logically grouped by features, ensuring consistency and reducing cognitive load for developers.
+- **Ease of Memorization**:
+  - Mnemonic and descriptive keybinding patterns make them easy to remember, even for complex workflows.
+- **Enhanced by Plugins**:
+  - Plugins like `which-key.nvim` provide on-the-fly keybinding descriptions and organize them visually, making it easier to discover and use them.
+- **Descriptive Icons**:
+  - Integration with plugins ensures that keybindings are accompanied by meaningful icons, improving usability and aesthetics.

+This approach ensures that developers can focus on their tasks without needing to frequently consult documentation, enhancing productivity and maintaining flow.

 ## Supported Programming Languages